build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 date: 2023-03-02
 ---

 Infrastructure as Code (IaC) has been revolutionary for over a decade now.
 We can define our Cloud Infrastructure in a template file in YAML/JSON and use services like AWS CloudFormation to perform CRUD(create, read, update and delete) operations on the infrastructure.
-This is great as now I don't have to click in the AWS Management Console to set up everything, or create scripts and run using the CLI.
+This is great as now we don't have to click in the AWS Management Console to set up everything, or create scripts and run using the CLI.
 Without Infrastructure as code setting up infrastructure was time consuming and error-prone.

 However, we are not done yet.
 Just writing CloudFormation templates and updating stacks manually is not using the ultimate superpower of IaC.
 The real purpose of defining IaC is to send it through the same CI/CD pipeline as an application does during software development.
 We can now apply the same best practices of versioning, tracking changes, doing code reviews, tests, and rollbacks to the infrastructure code.
 This will make our infrastructure more repeatable, reliable, consistent, increase in speed of deployments, reduce errors and eliminate configuration drift.